-Federal Deposit Insurance Corporation ● Each Depositor insured to at least \$250,000
+Federal Deposit Insurance Corporation • Each Depositor insured to at least \$250,000

-FOR IMMEDIATE RELEASE March 19, 2010
+FOR IMMEDIATE RELEASE April 15, 2011

-Media Contact: Greg Hernandez (202) 898-6993 Email: mediarequests@fdic.gov
+Media Contact: Greg Hernandez (202) 898-6993 mediarequests@fdic.gov

-Citizens South Bank, Gastonia, North Carolina, Assumes All of the Deposits of Bank of Hiawassee, Hiawassee, Georgia
+Citizens South Bank, Gastonia, North Carolina, Assumes All of the Deposits of New Horizons Bank, East Ellijay, Georgia

-Bank of Hiawassee, Hiawassee, Georgia, was closed today by the Georgia Department of Banking and Finance, which appointed the Federal Deposit Insurance Corporation (FDIC) as receiver.
-To protect the depositors, the FDIC entered into a purchase and assumption agreement with Citizens South Bank, Gastonia, North Carolina, to assume all of the deposits of Bank of Hiawassee.
+New Horizons Bank, East Ellijay, Georgia, was closed today by the Georgia Department of Banking and Finance, which appointed the Federal Deposit Insurance Corporation (FDIC) as receiver.
+To protect the depositors, the FDIC entered into a purchase and assumption agreement with Citizens South Bank, Gastonia, North Carolina, to assume all of the deposits of New Horizons Bank.

-The five branches of Bank of Hiawassee will reopen on Saturday as branches of Citizens South Bank.
-This transaction includes a branch office of Bank of Hiawassee in Blue Ridge, Georgia, operating under the business name of Bank of Blue Ridge, and the branch office in Blairsville, Georgia, operating under the name of the Bank of Blairsville.
-Depositors of Bank of Hiawassee will automatically become depositors of Citizens South Bank.
-Deposits will continue to be insured by the FDIC, so there is no need for customers to change their banking relationship to retain their deposit insurance coverage.
-Customers should continue to use their existing branch until they receive notice from Citizens South Bank that it has completed systems changes to allow other Citizens South Bank branches to process their accounts as well.
+The sole branch of New Horizons Bank will reopen on Monday as a branch of Citizens South Bank.
+Depositors of New Horizons Bank will automatically become depositors of Citizens South Bank.
+Deposits will continue to be insured by the FDIC, so there is no need for customers to change their banking relationship in order to retain their deposit insurance coverage up to applicable limits.
+Customers of New Horizons Bank should continue to use their existing branch until they receive notice from Citizens South Bank that it has completed systems changes to allow other Citizens South Bank branches to process their accounts as well.

-This evening and over the weekend, depositors of Bank of Hiawassee can access their money by writing checks or using ATM or debit cards.
+This evening and over the weekend, depositors of New Horizons Bank can access their money by writing checks or using ATM or debit cards.
 Checks drawn on the bank will continue to be processed.
 Loan customers should continue to make their payments as usual.

-As of December 31, 2009, Bank of Hiawassee had approximately \$377.8 million in total assets and \$339.6 million in total deposits.
-Citizens South Bank will pay the FDIC a premium of one percent to assume all of the deposits of Bank of Hiawassee.
+As of December 31, 2010, New Horizons Bank had approximately \$110.7 million in total assets and \$106.1 million in total deposits.
+Citizens South Bank will pay the FDIC a premium of 1.0 percent to assume all of the deposits of New Horizons Bank.
 In addition to assuming all of the deposits of the failed bank, Citizens South Bank agreed to purchase essentially all of the assets.